NEED Distance Learning Resources

 - Energy on Stage – This one is fun for the family!
 Pick a play, select roles, create your own costumes, and action!
 These plays help to introduce energy content in a fun way.
 Oh, the drama!

-- Cool Coal Story – Students will be able to describe how energy is transformed in coal to create electricity using props!
+- A Coal Story – Students will be able to describe how energy is transformed in coal to create electricity using props!
+Coal Story Props and Props Answer Key.

-- A Nifty Natural Gas Story – Students will explore the energy transformations associated with a natural gas energy flow – from formation to end use.
+- A Natural Gas Story – Students will explore the energy transformations associated with a natural gas energy flow – from formation to end use.
+Natural Gas Story Props and Props Answer Key.

 - Energy PowerPoints – NEED has free and editable energy PowerPoints covering the science of energy, each energy source, electricity, & more!
 Looking for energy graphics to make your own PowerPoint?
 Check out NEED’s free Graphics Library.